jiyong-park/jiyong-park.github.io/_pages/research.md

 <sub>Full drafts of the following working papers, except work in progress, are available upon request.</sub>

 1. Green IS/IT for Environmental Sustainability
-	1. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals: The Role of Information Technology in Decoupling Productivity Growth and Energy Use,” under revision for 2nd round review at *Production and Operations Management*
+	1. **Park, J.**, Han, K., and Lee, B. “Reconciling Economic and Environmental Goals: The Role of Information Technology in Decoupling Productivity Growth and Energy Use,” under 2nd round review at *Production and Operations Management*
 	2. **Park, J.**, Chung, S., and Han, K. “Toward Green Data Centers: Environmental Regulation, Green Data Center Innovation, and Firm Value,” in preparation for submission
-	3. **Park, J.** “Digital Transformation for Climate Resilience: An Empirical Analysis of IT Adoption and Business Continuity during Climate Disasters,” work in progress
-	4. **Park, J.** “Local Spillovers of Data Centers in Energy and Carbon Footprints,” work in progress
+	3. **Park, J.** “Local Spillovers of Data Centers in Energy and Carbon Footprints,” work in progress
-	5. Dedrick, J.\*, Kim, J.\*, **Park, J.**\*, Shih, E.\* “Information Technology Investment and Carbon Intensity in the Era of Cloud Computing: A Cross-National Study,” work in progress [* Equal Contribution]
+	4. Dedrick, J.\*, Kim, J.\*, **Park, J.**\*, Shih, E.\* “Information Technology Investment and Carbon Intensity in the Era of Cloud Computing: A Cross-National Study,” work in progress [* Equal Contribution]

 * 1.1 Technological Innovation for Environmental Sustainability
-	1. **Park, J.**\* and Shim, J.\* “Disproportionate Gains of Energy Efficiency from Industrial Robots: Firm-Level Evidence from 101 Countries,” in preparation for submission [* Equal Contribution]
+	1. **Park, J.**\* and Shim, J.\* “Disproportionate Gains of Energy Efficiency from Industrial Robots: Firm-Level Evidence from 101 Countries,” submitted [* Equal Contribution]
-	2. **Park, J.**, Park, Y., and Han, J. “Green Innovation Amidst Abundance of Fossil Energy: Firm-Level Evidence from Corporate Patents During the Shale Boom in the US,” in preparation for submission
+	2. **Park, J.**, Park, Y., and Han, J. “Green Innovation Amidst Abundance of Fossil Energy: Firm-Level Evidence from Corporate Patents During the US Shale Boom,” submitted

 2. Societal Impacts of IS/IT
 	1. **Park, J.** “The Sharing Economy and Local Economies: The Complementary Impact of Home-Sharing and Ride-Sharing Platforms on Tourism Employment,” submitted
-	2. **Park, J.** and Pang, M.S.
-“Information Technology on the Beat: The Impacts of Body-Worn Camera and Facial Recognition Technology on Public Safety,” in preparation for submission
-	3. **Park, J.**, Han, K., and Lee, B. “Information and Communication Technology and Wage Structure: The Role of Environmental Uncertainty,” in preparation for submission
+	2. **Park, J.**, Han, K., and Lee, B. “Information and Communication Technology and Wage Structure: The Role of Environmental Uncertainty,” in preparation for submission
-	4. Kim, D., **Park, J.**, Lee, C., and Zo, H. “Who Guards the Home?
-An Empirical Analysis of an Online Freelance Platform for Home Services and Burglary,” submitted
+	3. Kim, D., **Park, J.**, Lee, C., and Zo, H. “Who Guards the Home?
+An Empirical Analysis of an Online Freelance Platform for Home Services and Burglary,” in preparation for submission
+	4. Kim, D. and **Park, J.** “Is the Repeal of Net Neutrality a Necessary Evil?
+An Empirical Analysis of Net Neutrality and Cybercrime,” in preparation for submission
+	5. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “Consumer Reaction to a Data Breach in Mobile Commerce: Evidence from a Natural Experiment,” in preparation for submission
-	5. Kim, J., **Park, J.**, and Lee, J. “Gender-Blind or Gender-Biased?
+	6. Kim, J., **Park, J.**, and Lee, J. “Gender-Blind or Gender-Biased?
 Gender Gap and Project Development Stage in Crowdfunding,” work in progress
-	6. Kim, D. and **Park, J.** “Is the Repeal of Net Neutrality a Necessary Evil?
-An Empirical Analysis of Net Neutrality and Cybercrime,” work in progress
-	7. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “Consumer Reaction to a Data Breach in Mobile Commerce: Evidence from a Natural Experiment,” in preparation for submission

 3. Business Value of IS/IT
-	1. **Park, J.**, Son, Y., and Angst, C. “Value of IT in Building Resilience During Crises: Evidence from U.S. Higher Education’s Transition to Emergency Remote Teaching the COVID-19 Pandemic,” under revision for 4th round review at *MIS Quarterly*
-	2. **Park, J.** and Han, K. “Return on Cloud Computing Investment: The Role of Environmental Uncertainty,” work in progress
+	1. **Park, J.** and Han, K. “Return on Cloud Computing Investment: The Role of Environmental Uncertainty,” work in progress
-	3. Bae, E. and **Park, J.** “Data (Center) Economy: Productivity Impacts of Data Center Proximity and Regional Access to Cloud Computing,” work in progress
+	2. Bae, E. and **Park, J.** “Data (Center) Economy: Performance Implications of Data Center Proximity in Developing Economies,” work in progress
-	4. Han, K., Koh, B., Nault, B., and **Park, J.** “Using Labor as a Measure of Transaction Costs to Assess the Impact of Information Technology,” in preparation for submission
+	3. Han, K., Koh, B., Nault, B., and **Park, J.** “Using Labor as a Measure of Transaction Costs to Assess the Impact of Information Technology,” in preparation for submission

 * 3.1 Business Analytics
 	1. **Park, J.**, Kim, J., Cho, D., and Lee, B. “Pitching in Character: The Role of Video Pitch’s Personality Style in Online Crowdfunding,” under revision for 3rd round review at *MIS Quarterly*
 	2. **Park, J.** “Optimal Curriculum Design of Online Business Education: A Learning Analytics Approach,” work in progress

 * 3.2 E-Business Strategies
-	1. Shin, W., **Park, J.**, and Kim, H. "Turning Fear into Loyalty: Fear Appeal and Online Shopping Demand During Disasters and Afterward,” in preparation for submission
+	1. Shin, W., **Park, J.**, and Kim, H. "Turning Lemons into Lemonade: Fear Appeal and Online Shopping During Disasters and Afterward,” submitted
 	2. Kim, K., **Park, J.**, and Kim, H. "How Much Do You Rely on AI?
 AI-Based Quality Management in the Gig Economy,” work in progress
 <p></p>

 ## Conference/Workshop Presentations
 1. **Park, J.**, Chung, S., and Han, K., 2021.
 “Toward Green Data Centers: Environmental Regulation, Green Data Center Innovation, and Firm Value,” *International Conference on Information Systems (ICIS), Austin, Texas, USA*